Faur/02456-VAE/readme.md

 You should now see an overview of the course material.
 Enjoy!

+**When you are done**, or not using your server please shut it down.
+In your terminal (it doesn't matter if you are connected via `ssh`) type:

+    aws ec2 stop-instances --instance-ids <AWS instance ID>

 ### Hints

 ** ############### File IO, Terminal, VNC viewer **